guumaster/coding-best-practices/PITCHME.md

 +++
 ### Automation
 - Pass the linter on every commit.
-Even before tests (GitlabCI)
+Even before tests (GitlabCI).
-- Submit your code to an static analyzer (Codeclimate, SonarQube, etc)
+- Submit your code to an static analyzer (Codeclimate, SonarQube, etc).
 - Add semantic-release to your pipeline.
 - Generate automatic `CHANGELOG` file.